-Several content authors and creatives have mentioned the importance of Total Task Scheduling.
-Here is a sample of the content which already exists.
+Several content authors have mentioned the importance of Total Task Scheduling in their work.
+Here is a sample of their articles, podcasts and videos.

 Time Blocking is simply using your calendar to block time for your most important priorities.
 It improves your focus and helps you to get more done.